Alfresco/alfresco-content-app/docs/extending/redistributable-libraries.md

 You can now use that script to build the library and copy assets to the output folder.

-**Tip:** It is good practice to provide installation instructions for your library in the `README.md` file.
+**Tip:** It is good practice providing installation instructions for your library in the `README.md` file.
 Be sure to mention that developers should have a build rule to copy your plugin definition file to the `assets/plugins` folder of the main application.

 ## Publishing library to NPM